There are things you can do to reduce your risk of being bitten or stung by insects.

 Tick bites are not always painful.

-After being outdoors, check for ticks on your:
+After being outdoors, check for ticks as soon as possible.

 - skin, including your head, neck and skin folds